 Myanmar emanates the exotic glamour of a relatively undiscovered destination.
 Enchanting, unique and dripping with cultural riches, exploring this magical country and discovering a heritage so far removed from our own can only be immensely rewarding.

 Myanmar is Indochina’s hidden gem, a destination bursting with magnificent monuments, glittering golden stupas and enigmatic ruins.
-Myanmar cannot help but invoke images of mysterious wander.
+Myanmar cannot help but invoke images of mysterious wonder.

 The Irrawaddy River continues to be Myanmar’s main highway with many locals living and working on its lush banks.
 Experience a side of the country that many have yet to explore from the comfort of an elegant Pandaw cruise boat, sailing from Mandalay to Bagan.